 A holistic scientific approach for greater performance at work and in the gym

-In fact, many of the most popular vegan pre workouts and natural supplements on the market borrow their key active ingredients from the plants we use.
+Our ancient-inspired original formula is supported by modern science.
+Many of the most popular supplements on the market (medicines too) borrow their key active ingredients from the plants we use.

 But, like the Roman soldiers, Mongolian conquerors, and shaolin monks before us, we have chosen to take a more holistic approach to boosting strength and vigour by getting it from its source.